-Objective: The purpose of this study was to compare the efficacy of red ginger and warm water in relieving labor pain at the first stage of the active phase by applying two methods of administration, which were drinking and compressing.
+Objective: The purpose of this study was to compare the efficacy of red ginger and warm water in relieving labour pain at the first stage of active phase by applying two methods of administration, which were drinking and compress.

-Methods: Two-group pre-test-the post-test design was conducted, and 60 respondents were chosen by using purposive sampling.
+Methods: Two-group pre-test-post-test design was conducted, and 60 respondents were chosen by using purposive sampling.
 The respondents were divided into four groups consisting of 15 respondents each.
-Each group was given a different intervention.
-The interventions were red ginger tea consumption (group A), warm water consumption (group B), red ginger compress (group C), or warm water compress (group D).
+Each group was given different intervention.
+The interventions were of red ginger tea consumption (group A), warm water consumption (group B), red ginger compress (group C), or warm water compress (group D).
 The data analysis was done by univariate and bivariate analysis through Wilcoxon and Mann Whitney tests.

-Results: Based on olaboristical analysis, the Mann Whitney (Z) value was-4.261 and-3.240 with a p-value equal to 0.000 and 0.001 for the drinking and compress method, respectively.
-This indicated that there was a significantly different effect of red ginger and warm water on the labor pain reduction at the first stage of the active phase.
+Results: Based on statistical analysis, the Mann Whitney (Z) value was -4.261 and -3.240 with p-value equal to 0.000 and 0.001 for drinking and compress method respectively.
+This indicated that there was a significant different effect of red ginger and warm water on the labour pain reduction at the first stage of active phase.
 Furthermore, comparing the two methods, the greater Z value of red ginger tea consumption was found in comparison to the Z value of red ginger compress.

-Conclusion: Red ginger tea consumption was more effective compared to red ginger compress in reducing the labor pain at the first stage of the active phase.
+Conclusion: Red ginger tea consumption was more effective compared to red ginger compress in reducing the labour pain at the first stage of active phase.

-Keywords: Labor pain, Midwifery, Red ginger, Stress reduction, Warm water
+Keywords: labour pain, midwifery, red ginger, stress reduction, warm water